The carrot-like

 It is a dioecious

 plant, and can get op to maybe 2000 years old.
-Will only set cones
+It will only set cones

 when the temperature reaches 38 C.